svn2github/oobash/0.39.1/docs/ReadMe.txt

 J) "Decorators"
 ################
 You can see an example script in the docs/examples directory.
-(At the moment) You can only decorate functions in your own script, that are not sourced into your script, but defined there.
 __decoratorCheck calls the "decorators" and returns the sum of all decorator return values.
-Available "decorators" at the moment: @calling @timestamp @deprecated
+Available "decorators" at the moment: @calling @timestamp @deprecated The decorators call is realized with eval, so if you want to build your own "decorators", be careful.

 K) "Exceptions"
 ################